sueszli/hackzurich/README.md

 # cHack
-Reading data in real time with a sensor from “Sensirion” by implementing a serial monitor and backend in C.
+A lightweight script to read and visualize data in real time from a CO2 sensor / esp32 microcontroller.
-This way we should have high accessibility and performance, all at once.

 ![Untitled](./readme_assets/Untitled.png)